8 Neanderthal Traits in Modern Humans

-In general, genes which conferred benefit to the human population remained, and genes which caused harm were eliminated over the course of time.
+In general, genes that conferred a benefit to the human population remained, and genes that caused harm were eliminated over time.

 Neanderthal Range in Europe and Asia

-The genomes of several Neanderthals have been fully sequenced, allowing for researchers to compare the genomes of modern day humans alongside the archaic genes.
+The genomes of several Neanderthals have been fully sequenced, allowing researchers to compare the genomes of modern-day humans alongside the archaic genes.
 In addition, researchers compare the genomes of people from sub-Saharan Africa, which contain absolutely no archaic genes as this population never existed in Africa.
-Since human population migrated out of Africa, once hybridization occurred the population spread outward to Europe and Asia.
+Since the human population migrated out of Africa, once hybridization occurred with Neanderthals, the population spread outward to Europe and Asia.
 Human populations in Europe, Asia, and Oceana contain the highest percentage of archaic genes (though this is still a small percentage).

 Alleles are variant forms of a gene that are found on the same location on a chromosome.

-By comparing the genomes which contain no traces of Neanderthal genes, the fully sequenced archaic genomes, and the genetics of modern day Europeans , scientists are able to piece together which genes are derived from a Neanderthal ancestor.
+By comparing the genomes which contain no traces of Neanderthal genes, the fully sequenced archaic genomes, and the genetics of modern-day Europeans, scientists can piece together which genes are derived from a Neanderthal ancestor.